 Quick introduction to ForgeRock® Access Management for new users and readers evaluating the product.
 ForgeRock Access Management provides authentication, authorization, entitlement, and federation software.

 The Quick Start Guide shows you how to quickly install and get started with ForgeRock Access Management.

 This guide is written for access management designers and administrators who build, deploy, and maintain services for their organizations.
-This guide covers the tasks you need to quickly get Access Management running on your system.
+This guide covers the tasks you need to quickly get AM running on your system.